-Creates a scroll insensitive cursor with the name of the Identifier.
-(It does this by issuing a createStatement(ResultSet.TYPE_SCROLL_INSENSITIVE,

-ResultSet.CONCUR_READ_ONLY) call and then executing the statement with java.sql.StatementExecuteQuery request on the value of the String.)
+Creates a scrollable insensitive cursor with the name of the Identifier.
+(It does this by issuing a createStatement(ResultSet.TYPE\SCROLL\INSENSITIVE, ResultSet.CONCUR\READ\ONLY) call and then executing the statement with java.sql.StatementExecuteQuery request on the value of the String.)
 Note: This command only works in a Java 2 Platform, Standard Edition, v 1.2 (J2SE) or higher environment.

-Scroll insensitive cursors are not updatable.